 Years Ended December 31,

 2009 2008

-A \$ A\$
+A\$ A\$

 Research and development expenses 14,898,072 11,885,871

-Research grants received recognized against related research and development
+Research grants received recognized against related research and

-expenses (300,613)
+development expenses (300,613)

 Research and development expenses as reported 14,898,072 11,585,258

 A substantial portion of our research and development expenditure was expended towards finalizing our research and development program for the blood glucose project which concluded towards the end of 2009.
 We also worked on three non-glucose development programs, including two programs to develop immunoassay based tests (one immunoassay test being a test for C-reactive protein and the other being a test for D-dimer) and a prothrombin time test.
-Our strategy is to enter into collaborative arrangements or strategic alliances with life sciences companies or other industry participants to complete the development and commercialization of our products.
-In the second half of 2009 we commenced business development efforts to establish partnerships in fields outside the area of blood glucose and diabetes.
+Our strategy is to enter into collaborative arrangements or strategic alliances with life sciences companies or other industry participants to complete the development efforts to establish partnerships in fields outside the area of blood glucose and diabetes.
 To date we have not secured a partnership and cannot predict with any certainty when our efforts might be successful.